Philosophical fiction Psychological fiction Crime fiction Crime Guilt Redemption Poverty Psychology Morality Alienation Nihilism

 This digital edition of the book Crime and Punishment is based on Constance Garnett's translation

-Ranking #1 of most downloaded books in Fiction Novel
+Ranked #1 in most downloaded Novel books

 The Crime and Punishment book is available for download in PDF, ePUB and Mobi: